A Learning- and Scenario-based MPC Design for Nonlinear Systems in LPV Framework with Safety and Stability Guarantees: Numerical Results

 \section{Numerical Results}

-In this section, the proposed methods of this work are validated on a parameter-varying double integrator system model \cite{hanema2020heterogeneously}, as well as a parameter-varying multiple-input multiple output (MIMO) system with complex nonlinear scheduling dependency.
+In this section, the proposed methods of this work are validated on a parameter-varying double integrator system model \citep{hanema2020heterogeneously}, as well as a parameter-varying multiple-input multiple-output (MIMO) system with complex nonlinear scheduling dependency.